Wentworthville - Westmead

 Wentworthville - Westmead has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified a total of 46 projects likely to impact the area.
-Key projects include Integrated Mental Health Complex Westmead, Wentworthville Centre Revitalisation, Western Sydney University Westmead Campus Expansion, and Northside West Clinic Extension Stage 2.
-The following list details those most relevant.
+AreaSearch has identified 45 projects that could impact the area, with key ones being Integrated Mental Health Complex Westmead, Westmead Health Precinct Redevelopment, Wentworthville Centre Revitalisation, and Western Sydney University Westmead Campus Expansion.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.